There are many reasons why it’s essential to have a portable website.

 Risk is massively reduced

 Code is versioned so work doesn’t get lost.
 Deployments are quick and can be reversed.
 Most importantly you have full control of your IP and who can access your code.

 In the event of disaster you can get back up and running quickly

 If a server becomes corrupted and it requires a re-build you can be up and runing quickly.
 With server build and code deployment scripts this becomes a relatively simple exercise

 As the build & deployment scripts work for the current version of the website they are constantly being changed to take into account any changes.

 There isn’t a risk that things will become stale, requiring more effort to make changes in the future; it all grow organically with the application.

 If you’re reading this and would like to discuss how we could help you get a portable website then in the first instance please get in touch to discuss your specific situation.
 For further reading we have also put together a guide on how we’d build your portable web application.

 If you’re not quite ready, no problem.
-In the meantime you might want to consider getting hold of a copy of our free guide to modern web development which covers these and other topics in a bit more detail.
+In the meantime you might want to consider getting hold of a copy of our free guide to managing a web application which covers these and other topics in a bit more detail.